One Cool Thing: Make Your Own Bubbles

-On our list of timeless traditions that never go out of style: sidewalk chalk art, jump rope, and blowing bubbles.
-Entertain your kids and teach them about the science of bubbles today.
-We found a great bubble recipe, which uses ordinary household items that you likely already have on-hand.
+On our list of timeless traditions that never go out of style are sidewalk chalk art, jump rope, and blowing bubbles.
+If you’re tired of buying ready-made bubble wands, here’s how to make bubbles at home using ordinary household items that you likely already have on hand.

 What You Will Need: